 Before installing this plugin, please make sure that you have ++python feature in your Vim.
 Type

-:version and if
+:version and if you see

 +python in the output, then you have this feature enabled in your Vim.
 Then, you could either: